USNS Newport

-USNS Newport (T-EPF-12) is the twelfth Spearhead-class expeditionary fast transport and is operated by the United States Navys Military Sealift Command.
+USNS Newport (T-EPF-12) is the twelfth Spearhead-class expeditionary fast transport and is operated by the United States Navy's Military Sealift Command.
 It is the fourth ship in naval service named after Newport, Rhode Island.

 On 20 February 2020, USNS Newport was launched at Austal USA in Mobile, Alabama.
 The Newport completed sea trials on 30 July 2020 and its delivery was accepted by the U.S. Navy on 2 September 2020.